 Barrett Junction Cafe History

-The Barrett Junction Cafe & Mercantile is the historical cornerstone in the peaceful unincorporated valley known as Barrett Junction; East of San Diego, California, on state highway 94.
+The Barrett Junction Cafe & Mercantile is the historical cornerstone in the peaceful unincorporated valley known as Barrett Junction and a part of the Dulzura community; East of San Diego, California, on state highway 94.

 The property was a homestead in the 1800’s , turned commercial in 1915, got larger in the 1920’s and 30’s with an improved café and motor court , and became the premier, Friday night fish fry house in San Diego County after the 2nd world war (1946).
 Standing room only!
 The crowds are smaller today but the World Famous Fish Fry lives on and enjoyed by all that care to dine on deep fried cod.